eoinkelly/learning-ruby/QUESTIONS.md

 how do views map to layouts?

 Q: is it a terrible idea to mix the rails automagic js and custom stuff?
+Ask breccan how their team divides work on projects Their git etiquette

+xmas hols